promanenko/gigaspaces-sbp-jekyll/sqlserver-delta-server.markdown

       end
 {%endhighlight%}

-What you have done is that you have created a Scalar-valued Function.
-Double check this function by right clicking on Programmability->Functions->Scalar Valued Functions
+You have created a Scalar-valued Function.
+Double check this function by right clicking on Programmability->Functions->Scalar Valued Functions.

 ![](/attachment_files/sqlserver-pic5.png)